codatio/codat-docs/docs/auth-flow/customize/customize-link.md

 description: "Explore the available settings to tailor Link to your authorization journey's needs"
 ---

-Our Link settings allow you to configure the authorization process based on your data needs and white-label Hosted & Embedded Link to suit your brand.
+Our Link settings allow you to configure the authorization process based on your data needs and white-label Link and Hosted Link to suit your brand.
 You can customize these settings in the [Codat Portal](https://app.codat.io/) in [Settings > Auth flow > Link](https://app.codat.io/settings/link-settings).

 ## Data connections